As the Lady of the Lake was retired in 1893, before the postcard era began in 1901, no color images are available, except one.

 From 1867-1917, this Lady plied the waters of Lake Memphremagog, which spans the US/Canadian border in Vermont and Quebec.
 So from 1867-1893 there were two Lady of the Lakes!
 Click here for some more views of the Lady of Lake Memphremagog.

 Here is the only color image of the Lady we have come across so far.
-This is a colorized postcard, dating from around the 1910's, of an 1880's image of the Lady docked at the wharf in Wolfeboro.
+This is a colorized postcard, dating from around the 1910's, purportedly an 1880's image of the Lady docked at the wharf in Wolfeboro.
+However, its authenticity is in doubt - the Lady may have just been painted into an old photo of the Wolfeboro wharf.